 So how do you build a talent acquisition process that is both quality and efficiency balanced?

 The answer is simple – enlist help and hire strategically.

-To optimize your talent acquisition process, start with the basics.
+Optimize your talent acquisition process by starting with the basics.

 One of the simplest methods for transforming your talent acquisition process ROI is to write better job ads.

 Unless an applicant is a referral or has been trying to snag a position with your company for a while, the job posting is likely to be his/her first exposure to your company.
 Your primary goal should be to leave a good first impression on the job seeker.
 But it doesn’t stop there, you not only want to get them excited about your company and what you have to offer, but you want to compel them to apply for the opening.
 The more applicants you can encourage to complete an application, the higher your chances are at finding that superstar employee.